WaterBlue111/WaterBlue111/README.md

 Welcome?
 I don't know.
-I am Blue Water.
+I am WaterBlue111.
 Nice to meet you?

 Well, I'm a human being interested in some questionable things, like Fate/Grand Order.